 After changing the setting you may have to log out and back in.

-Apparently, Trend Micro and Comodo inhibit correct evaluation of the HIGHDPIAWARE compatibility setting for Microsoft Graph, when Microsoft Graph is invoked via COM API.
+Apparently, certain versions of Trend Micro and Comodo inhibit correct evaluation of the HIGHDPIAWARE compatibility setting for Microsoft Graph, when Microsoft Graph is invoked via COM API.
 This cannot be reproduced when inserting Microsoft Graph charts interactively, but it can be reproduced without think-cell by using just a few lines of VBA code.

 Make sure the HIGHDPIAWARE setting of Microsoft Graph is enabled